How Can I Prevent MRSA Infections?

 - Openings in the skin, like cuts or abrasions

-Crowded living conditions, like hospitals and prisons
+- Crowded living conditions, like hospitals and prisons

-According to the CDC, here are some of the best ways to prevent MRSA:
+Here are some of the best ways to prevent MRSA:

-Do not touch other people's wounds or bandages.
+- Do not touch other people's wounds or bandages.

 - If you use shared gym equipment, wipe it down before and after you use it.

 Washing clothes and linens with regular detergents at the hottest temperature that is safe for the fabric, eliminates MRSA.